-You might have even used an RFID wristband to tap and pay for drinks or post a photo to your Facebook account.
+You might have even used and RFID wristband to tap and pay for drinks, or post a photo to your Facebook account.

 Not quite following me?

-Well, here at ID&C we receive lots of questions about RFID wristband technology; how it works and more importantly, what the benefits are for event organizers.
+Well, here at ID&C we receive lots of questions about RFID wristband technology; how it works and more importantly, what the benefits are for event organisers.

 So, we wanted to explain it plain and simple.
 A beginner's guide if you will.
 An 'RFID wristband 101', if you please...

 RFID technology stands for Radio Frequency Identification, but what is that exactly?

 RFID describes the method or process of transmitting the unique identity of a wristband (or any RFID-enabled object) using radio waves.

 The technology enables specialist readers or 'scanners' to capture the data on an RFID tag and transmit it to a back-end computer system without the requirement for physical contact.